Yandina, Queensland: Education

-Yandina State School is a government primary (Prep-6) school for boys and girls at 48 School Road.
+Yandina State School is a government primary (Prep–6) school for boys and girls at 48 School Road.
 In 2018, the school had an enrolment of 289 students with 26 teachers (21 full-time equivalent) and 15 non-teaching staff (10 full-time equivalent).
 It includes a special education program.

 There is no secondary school in Yandina.
 The nearest government secondary school in Nambour State College in Nambour to the south.

 Facilities

 Maroochy River Fire Station is at 11 Branyandah Street.

 Yandina Ambulance Station is at 2 Machinery Road.

 There is a sewage treatment plant at 10 Focus Lane.

 Yandina Cemetery is at 33 Cordwell Road.

 Amenities

-The Sunshine Coast Regional Council operates a mobile library service which visits Stevens Street.
+The Sunshine Coast Council operates a mobile library service which visits Stevens Street.

 The Yandina branch of the Queensland Country Women's Association meets at the Yandina Hall at 11 Stevens Street.

 Yandina RSL Hall is at 24 North Street.

 Wonga Park is a sportsground at 8 North Street.
 It is the home ground of Nambour Yandina United, an association football club affiliated with Sunshine Coast Football.

 Yandina has a number of churches including: